Get rid of adhocism, reform judicial system, JI tells govt

 He maintained that JI has proven itself capable of leading the city, providing the cititzens with honest leadership and serving the megalopolis with dignity and a transparent manner.
 The need of the hour is to approach masses and tell them that JI is the only way to mitigate their miseries.

 Engr.
-Naeem said that the party has an edge in the city that all the ideological opponents of JI have not only exposed themselves but also unveiled the reality of liberalism.
+Naeem said that the party has an edge in the city that all the ideological opponents of JI have not only exposed themselves but also unveiled the reality of liberalism.—APP